Different stacks, same problem

 They are being added as current projects complete, rather than being rushed out half-finished just to fill a page.

-This is for businesses that want an owned system, a cleaner signal, and a calmer long-term foundation rather than another burst of empty marketing activity.
+This is for businesses that want a cleaner signal, a stronger authority layer, and a calmer long-term foundation rather than another burst of empty marketing activity.